-They remain are members of local churches and honorary members of the conference.
-When a commissioned minister transfers his/her local church membership to a different Free Methodist congregation, the commissioned minister is listed as in "transition" (as per $\P852$) until the receiving church makes a recommendation for an appointment to ministry in that congregation.
+They remain members of local churches and honorary members of the conference.
+When a commissioned minister transfers his/her local church membership to a different Free Methodist congregation, appointment to ministry in that congregation does not occurate the commissioned minister is listed as in "transition" (as per ¶852) until the receiving church makes a recommendation for an appointment to ministry in that congregation.
 When a commissioned minister is in transition or retires, they retain honorary membership in the conference.